LAlcaide/UART/README.md

 The design follows a module-by-module verification methodology.

-Each RTL module includes an independent ModelSim testbench verifying both normal operation and edge cases.
+Each RTL module includes an independent ModelSim testbench verifying normal operation, edge cases, and targeted failure conditions.

+For the UART datapath, the testbenches also support randomized stimulus.
+In addition to directed test vectors for important patterns and boundary conditions, randomized 8-bit data values can exercise a wider range of UART TX/RX behavior.

+ModelSim transcripts use standardized `PASS` / `FAIL` messages.
+A Python verification script parses one or more ModelSim log files and generates JSON, CSV, and HTML reports, including pass/fail counts, success rate, and failed test names.

 | RTL Module | Testbench | Status |
 |------------|-----------|--------|